jeffhandley/strickland/docs/Async/TwoStageValidation.md

                 required: true,
                 minLength: 2,
                 maxLength: 20,
-                message: '"marty" is not available',
+                message: '"marty" is not available'
-                async: false
             }
-        },
-        async: false
+        }
     }
     */
 });